LoganOneal/LoganOneal/README.md

 - A web app of the popular game board game "Catan"
 - A fitness app with a goal of one day using ML as an alternative to personal trainers

-## 🌱 I'm currently learning
+## 🌱I am currently

-- 📱 React Native
-- ORM and GraphQL
-- C#
+- Building doc-digest, a platform for accelerating research using machien learning

 ## 💼 Technical Skills